Merveilles (album): Summary

 In 1998, the band played live at the Nippon Budokan which involved a large building as a stage prop and elaborate theatrics; each member performing a skit with another on their own (including a skit in which Gackt fell to the stage to sing the song "Le Ciel", and returned to "Heaven" by song's [and concert's] end).
-It was a success and was released on home video as merveilles ~Shuuen to Kisuu~ l'espace.
-In July 1998, the Yokohama Arena's stage would be the last for Gackt as in January 1999, his departure was announced.
+It was a success and was released on home video as Merveilles (Shūen to Kisū) l'espace.
+In July 1998, the band held their last live performance with Gackt at the Yokohama Arena, prior to the announcement of his departure in January 1999.

-A few months after his departure, drummer Kami died of a subarachnoid hemorrhage on June 21.
+A few months after Gackt's departure, drummer Kami died of a subarachnoid hemorrhage on June 21.
 But the band continued to exist, as Kami was replaced by a non-official, supporting member, and new vocalist Klaha was recruited.
-By then the band had abandoned the lighter pop music sound of the Gackt era for a dramatic mixture of Baroque music, gothic, metal and electronic music, and adopted an elaborate funeral Goth look.
+By then the band had abandoned the lighter pop music sound of the Gackt era for a dramatic mixture of Baroque music, gothic, metal and electronic music, and adopted an elaborate funeral goth look.

 Release

 Merveilles was released on March 18, 1998, by Columbia.
-In the fifth counting week of March it reached number two on the Oricon charts, with sales of 169,290 copies, while in the first week of April it charted at number twelve with sales of 41,900 copies.
-It charted for sixteen weeks.
-By the end of the year it had sold 307,450 copies, was the 73rd best-selling album of the year.
+In the fifth counting week of March it reached number two on the Oricon Albums Chart, with sales of 169,290 copies.
+In the first week of April it charted at number twelve, with sales of 41,900 copies.
+In total, the album charted for sixteen weeks, and sold over 307,450 copies.

-Also, the album singles are the most successful in the band's history.
-In 1997, "Bel Air" and "Au Revoir" were released, both of which reached number forty-two and ten, while the latter was the band's first top ten entry on the charts, and charted for eleven weeks.
-In 1998, prior the album's release, "Gekka no Yasoukyoku" was released, which reached number eleven, and charted for twelve weeks.
-It was later followed by "Illuminati", which reached number seven, and "Le Ciel", their best charting single, which reached number four.
-It was the band's only single written and composed by Gackt.
+The singles from Merveilles are the most successful in the band's history.
+The first press edition of "Bel Air" was initially released on July 19, 1997, and reached number twenty on the Oricon Singles Chart.
+The standard edition was released the following month, August 6, and peaked at number forty-two.
+Released on December 3, "Au Revoir" reached number ten, marking the band's first top ten entry, and charted for eleven weeks.
+The cumulative sales for both editions of "Bel Air" were 56,570 copies, while "Au Revoir" sold 112,560 copies.
+A month before the album's release, "Gekka no Yasōkyoku" was released on February 11, 1998 and became their best-selling single.
+It reached number eleven, charted for twelve weeks, and sold over 168,090 copies.
+It was later followed on May 20, 1998 by "Illuminati", which reached number seven and sold 117,410 copies.
+"Le Ciel" was released on September 30, 1998.
+In addition to being their highest-charting single, reaching number four, it sold 117,240 copies, was the band's only single written and composed by Gackt, and their last on a major record label.

-Both Merveilles and its single "Gekka no Yasoukyoku" were certified Gold by the RIAJ for sales over 200,000.